Transfers from One Program to Another Interprovincial (Guidelines for)

 Inter-provincial PGME Transfer Guideline

 The Postgraduate Medical Education Offices across Canada are supportive of transfers from institution to institution.
 These guidelines are intended to provide a transparent process that is clear to both the Resident and Universities involved.
-Prior to engaging in discussion regarding a transfer, it is the responsibility of the Resident to review the national guidelines as well as his or her home school’s transfer guideline/policy.
+Prior to engaging in discussion regarding a transfer, it is the responsibility of the Resident to review the national guidelines as well as their own home school’s transfer guideline/policy.

 The following are basic principles to which all PGME Offices adhere regarding Resident transfers:

-1. Transfers should not subvert the CaRMS match, and consideration will not be given until at least 6 months and adequate exposure to the Resident’s home discipline, as determined by the Associate Dean, PME at the HOME University.
+1. Transfers should not subvert the CaRMS match, and consideration will not be given until at least 6 months and adequate exposure to the Resident’s home discipline, as determined by the Postgraduate Dean at the HOME University.

-2. Discussions regarding transfer will remain confidential until such time as the Resident consents to disclosure of his/her intent to transfer.
+2. Discussions regarding transfer will remain confidential until such time as the Resident consents to disclosure of their intent to transfer.

 3. Provincial government funding is not transferrable between institutions.
 Special cases that require the transfer of government funding are to be resolved between concerned PGME Offices.

-4. The local Faculty of Medicine guideline / policy takes precedent over the national guidelines.
+8. The local Faculty of Medicine guideline / policy regarding internal timelines takes precedent over the national guidelines.

-1. A Resident who is interested in pursuing a transfer to another Canadian University should contact the Postgraduate Medical Education (PGME) Office of his / her HOME University to register their interest in transfer.
+1. A Resident who is interested in pursuing a transfer to another Canadian University should contact the Postgraduate Medical Education (PGME) Office of their HOME University to register their interest in transfer.

-3. The RECEIVING PGME Office will review the request and determine whether clinical training capacity and funding capacity is available.
+2. The RECEIVING PGME Office will review the request and determine whether clinical training capacity and funding is available.
+Funding allocation decisions (i.e., determination of capacity to consider applications) will be made after the second iteration of CaRMS.

-5. The Resident must provide his / her consent for their HOME PGME Office to release the following documents / information to the RECEIVING PGME Office:
+4. The Resident must provide their consent for their HOME PGME Office to release the following documents / information to the RECEIVING PGME Office:

 • All in-training assessments